 ‘The Extenders’ are giant selfie sticks, all of them cumbersome and fundamentally useless.
 They are displayed as standalone sculptures or performative objects, aiming to dismantle the visual language of selfies.

-Representing the quick turnover of trends and our fetishisation of consuming crap, they are made from ‘junk’, like pipe lagging, timber and off-cuts of steel.
+Representing the quick turnover of trends and our fetishisation of consuming rubbish, they are made from ‘junk’, like pipe lagging, timber and off-cuts of steel.